Payment technology

 Buy Now Pay Later (BNPL)

-BNPL lets customers pay later or in instalments.
+BNPL lets customers purchase their good or services and pay later in instalments.
 Payments come from a bank account, debit, or credit card.

 Big players in the BNPL space include Klarna and Afterpay.
 An example is Klarna's "Pay in 3" option, charging interest-free payments every 30 days.